-Discovery regarding tooth structure by researcher Alban Desoutter - January 16, 2023
+Discovery Regarding the Structure of Teeth by Researcher Alban Desoutter - January 16, 2023

-Alban Desoutter and Frédéric Cuisinier from the LBN discuss the ripples in enamel, a discovery that could explain why our teeth are so strong.
+Alban Desoutter and Frédéric Cuisinier of the LBN discuss the ripples in enamel, a discovery that could explain why our teeth are so strong.

 PODCAST – Le Mag de Clapas – Radio Clapas: https://podcasts.audiomeans.fr/le-mag-de-clapas-radio-clapas-aaf2f24c9346/236-decouverte-sur-la-structure-des-dents-par-le-chercheur-alban-desoutter-213fdedd

-To have a tooth for something, or to have a grudge against someone—often a stubborn tooth, or why not a hollow one if you’ve got fangs.
-Fangs to bite into life with gusto, or, on the contrary, to gnash your teeth until they grind.
+To have a big appetite, or to have a grudge against someone—often a stubborn one, or why not a hollow one if you’ve got fangs.
+Fangs to bite into life with gusto or, on the contrary, to gnash your teeth until they grind.
 Expressions referring to our canines, molars, and other incisors pepper our vocabulary, reflecting the importance we place on our teeth.
 In psychoanalysis, Carl Jung and others even interpreted dreams featuring falling teeth as a sign of fear or resistance to change.
-Don’t smile, because it’s likely to spare the little ones from breaking their teeth on this anxiety that our imaginations, armed to the teeth, finally gave birth to a mouse to retrieve those little teeth and peace of mind without waiting for the chickens to grow teeth.
+Don’t smile, though, because it’s undoubtedly to spare the little ones from breaking their teeth on this anxiety that our imaginations—armed to the teeth—finally gave birth to a mouse to retrieve those little teeth and restore peace of mind without waiting for the chickens to grow teeth.

 Read:

-Draped tufts: a tooth structure revealed in 3D may finally explain its high strength, Sciences et avenir, November 18, 2022
+Draped tufts: A 3D-revealed tooth structure may finally explain its high strength, Sciences et avenir, November 18, 2022